What You Can Do with a Degree in Earth Sciences

 Your General Research Interests Narrow the Choice of Graduate Schools

 Choosing a graduate school is not easy.
 The most important thing is figuring out which area or areas you find most interesting.
 Getting involved in undergraduate research or independent study is a great way to help pinpoint what exactly you like the most.
 Another option is to make a point of scanning Geology magazine (it's in the Physics and Geology Library).
 It features short articles of current interest.
 If you pay attention to the subjects you find the most interesting, plus the names and places where this work was done, this will give you a first indication of some subject areas and schools you could consider.
 Also, any faculty member who shares your general interests will be able to list several schools with strong reputations in your field of interest.
 Of course, you can also surf the Web.
-The link below is a directory to all geoscience departments in the United States and Canada:
+View a directory to all geoscience departments in the United States and Canada.

 In general, look for a school with several faculty members working in areas related to your interests.
 This gives you more flexibility in designing exactly the project you want and, if it turns out for some reason that you do not get along so well with your intended advisor, you can switch to another without having to transfer to another school.
 Advisor switching is normal.